Understanding Full Term Premium: Why It May Appear Higher After Endorsements

 ⚠️ Why Full Term May Appear Inflated

-When an endorsement is added late in the policy term, the system evaluates the premium as if that coverage existed for the full policy period.
+When an endorsement is added late in the policy term, the premium entered reflects only the remaining time on the policy — essentially a per diem (daily rate) calculation.

 Example Scenario: